Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - It broadcasts a FengYun AHRPT signal containing 10 VIRR channels in addition to some other instruments.
 The broadcast has Reed-Solomon FEC, but unlike any other satellite in the L-band **it broadcasts channels required for true color** - exactly what you would see with your eyes if you stood right next to the satellite.
 - The signal has a relatively high simbol rate, can't be decoded with a standard RTLSDR dongle.

-> Reception note: The signal becomes a strong carrier wave once the satellite turns it off.
-The signal might cut out a bit sooner or later than it gains/loses LOS with Chinese territory, it does not follow the rule to the tee.
+> Reception note: The signal might cut out a bit sooner or later than it gains/loses LOS with Chinese territory, it does not follow the rule to the tee.

 ![FengYun AHRPT screenshot from SatDump](../../assets/images/Radio/FengYun-AHRPT.jpg) *FengYun 3C AHRPT*